Credit: Image courtesy of Photographs from the Collection of the Denver Public Library

 After students have offered their first impressions about Native Americans, explain to the class that the words "Indian" and "Native American" refer to a diverse set of Native American tribes or nations who lived for centuries across the lands that Europeans claimed later to have "discovered," which are now called the Americas -- the Caribbean islands, Canada, the United States, Mexico, the countries of Central and South America.

-Read one or more of the books from the following list of Fiction Books about Contemporary Native American People, recommended by Debbie Reese on her Web page, available from the EDSITEment-reviewed resource Internet Public Library:
+Read one or more of the books from the following list of Fiction Books about Contemporary Native American People, recommended by Debbie Reese.
+American Indian's in Children's Literature is Reese's website that provides lists of the best in children's literature about American Indians.

 Each of these books portrays Native American characters in a contemporary context in ways that challenge common stereotyping representations.
 After reading one or more stories, ask students to describe the characters they have heard about.
 Write their responses in the second column of the board or paper.
 Ask the class to compare their original ideas about American Indians with the portrayals offered in the book(s).
 Do the stories and the people represented alter their views about Indian peoples?

-Print out and distribute to students copies of a map of the United States, available from the Atlas on the EDSITEment-reviewed resource National Geographic Xpeditions.
+Print out and distribute to students copies of a map of the United States, available from National Geographic Education.
 From the Atlas page, select North America, then United States of America, and you can choose whether or not to have state borders displayed.
 As students acquire information about the regions of the U.S., Native American tribe names, and cultural aspects and traditions of their assigned tribe, they can fill in the information on the map by writing words and/or drawing pictures.

 Depending on the reading and writing level of your class, you may choose to have students fill in the blanks on a chart or answer questions and write a paragraph describing one tribe.
 This activity can be done by the entire class for one tribe, or by small groups each for one of the five tribes.